abdullaharshaddd/Meet-Among-Us/README.md

 # AI Meeting Intelligence Agent

 Bilingual (English–Urdu) meeting intelligence for in-person, multi-speaker meetings.
 Final-year project.
-See `CLAUDE.md` for working rules, `docs/PROJECT_BRIEF.md` for the full project context, and `docs/DATA_MODEL.md` for the schema contract.
+See `docs/PROJECT_BRIEF.md` for the full project context, and `docs/DATA_MODEL.md` for the schema contract.

 ## Layout